Foods That Start With S (updated 2023)

 Simply put, sushi is a type of Japanese dish made with seasoned rice and vinegar and finished with raw fish or vegetables.

-Various types of sushi exist, though many confuse them with sashimi, which pertains to the raw fish alone.
+Various types of sushi exist, though many confuse them with sashimi, which pertains to raw fish alone.

 Among the popular kinds of sushi that have gained a strong following worldwide include maguro (tuna), toro (tuna belly), Ebi (shrimp), and hamachi (yellowtail).